z0u/z0u.github.io/docs/about.md

 > ## The Ebonfire Egg
 > The enigmatic Ebonfire Egg is spoken of as a legendary artifact of immense power.
 Contrary to its name, this remarkable object takes the form of a roughly pyramid or arrowhead shape, its smooth obsidian surface exuding an otherworldly iridescence.
 >
-> According to ancient legends, the Ebonfire Egg is a mysterious artifact said to possess the power of granting immortality to its bearer.
-It is rumored to be a pitch-black, perfectly smooth egg with an ethereal glow.
-The egg emanates an aura of immense power and draws seekers from far and wide.
+> Legends claim that the Ebonfire Egg possesses the extraordinary ability to grant immortality to whoever possesses it.
+The promise of eternal life has captivated the imaginations of countless adventurers throughout history, drawing them into perilous quests in search of this mystical relic.
 >
 > However, the Ebonfire Egg comes with a dire warning: if it is dropped or mishandled, it triggers a cataclysmic explosion of dark energy.
 This explosion not only obliterates the egg itself but also unleashes a wave of destructive force that engulfs the surrounding area, causing immense devastation and claiming the lives of all nearby.
 >